memfault/interrupt/_posts/2024-08-14-diving-into-jtag-part-6.md

 prevents basic attacks through the debug port or bootloader.
 RDP level 2 is mandatory for implementing applications with a higher level of security.

-The RDP technology for STM32 an example; similar protection technologies exist for other microcontrollers.
+The RDP technology for STM32 is an example; similar protection technologies exist for other microcontrollers.

 ## Attack